List of Ramsar Sites

-Ramsar sites are protected under by the Ramsar Convention, an international treaty for the conservation and sustainable use of wetlands, recognizing the fundamental ecological functions of wetlands and their economic, cultural, scientific, and recreational value.
+Ramsar sites are Wetlands of International Importance protected under the Ramsar Convention.
+The Convention is an international treaty for the conservation and sustainable use of wetlands, recognizing the fundamental ecological functions of wetlands and their economic, cultural, scientific, and recreational value.
 The convention establishes that "wetlands should be selected for the list on account of their international significance in terms of ecology, botany, zoology, limnology or hydrology."
 Over the years, the Conference of the Contracting Parties has adopted more specific criteria interpreting the convention text.

 The Ramsar List organizes the Ramsar sites according to the contracting party that designated each to the list.
 Contracting parties are grouped into six "regions": Africa, Asia, Europe, Latin America and the Caribbean, North America, and Oceania.
-As of November 2025, 171 states have designated 2,548 sites to the list, covering 258,011,108 ha; two other states have acceded to the convention but have yet to designate any sites.
+As of March 2026, 172 states have designated 2,526 sites to the list, covering 253,150,727 ha.
 The complete list of the wetlands is accessible on the Ramsar Sites Information Service website.